Alex Albon: 2018: Third to Russell and Norris

 In April 2018, DAMS announced that they signed Albon for the 2018 season to partner Nicholas Latifi.
 While initially only confirmed for the opening round, he was later confirmed as a full-time driver for the team the following month.
 He started the season with fourth place in the feature race in Bahrain before finishing thirteenth in the sprint race.

 For the next round in Baku, Albon started from pole for the feature race and followed it up with his first win in F2, while in the sprint race he finished thirteenth again.

 At the next two rounds in Barcelona and Monaco, Albon took two more pole positions but finished fifth in the feature race in Spain after getting away slowly while in the sprint he finished second behind Jack Aitken.
 In Monaco, however, it was a weekend to forget for the Thai driver, as in the feature race, he collided with Nyck de Vries as he was entering the pitlane, spinning him around in the pitlane entrance, while in the sprint race he collided with Campos' Roy Nissany approaching the Nouvelle Chicane.

-Another retirement would follow in the feature race at Le Castellet after he suffered an engine failure.
+Another retirement would follow in the feature race at Le Castellet after Albon suffered an engine failure.
 In the sprint race, he finished seventh, one place ahead of Latifi.
 After finishing fifth in both races at the Red Bull Ring, Albon won the feature race at Silverstone, before collecting two more wins at the sprint race at the Hungaroring, and the feature race at Sochi.
 A stall on the grid in the feature race at Abu Dhabi ended his title chances; he finished fourteenth in the feature race and eighth in the sprint race, leaving him third in the drivers' championship behind fellow future F1 drivers George Russell and Lando Norris.